 This drive-through light show at the North Myrtle Beach Park and Sports Complex captures the spirit of the season with millions of lights.
 See over 500 magical custom-made displays and enjoy new animated figures that come to life right before your eyes.
 Each holiday scene is a joy to journey through, and the display will serve as one of your kids’ favorite memories of Myrtle Beach winter festivities.
 After the drive, park your car and visit Santa’s village to meet the head elf himself, enjoy s’mores, and visit the free petting zoo.

-Santa’s Village Dates & Time: 5:30 pm to 9:30 pm Thursday – Sunday until December 10th; open nightly December 14th – December 30th (closed Christmas Day)
+Santa’s Village Dates & Time: 5:30 pm to 9:30 pm Thursday – Sunday November 25 through December 15th; open nightly December 14th – December 30th (closed Christmas Day)

 Location: 150 Citizens Circle, North Myrtle Beach, SC

-Cost: $15 per vehicle when Santa’s Village is closed, $20 per vehicle when Santa’s Village is open. $50 per vehicle of between 16 and 30 riders, $100 per vehicle of 31 or more riders.
+Cost: $20 per vehicle when Santa’s Village is closed, $25 per vehicle when Santa’s Village is open.

 One of the most popular things to do in Myrtle Beach in the winter is the Nights of a Thousand Candles, which has been captivating visitors for years.
 Walk the cobblestone pathways of Brookgreen Gardens with a cup of warm cider and enjoy the ambiance created by over 2,700 hand-lit candles and millions of sparkling string lights.
 The cheerful atmosphere is made even more so with strolling bagpipers and nightly entertainers, and delicious food truck offerings.